Help us grow — star us on GitHubGitHub stars

 The most common pattern is combining these for filtering by state:

-const { activeItems } = await lr.Attribute.findAll({
+const { activeItems } = await lr.Record.findAll({

 activeItems: [